-In the eyes of the IRS non filers of taxes are a serious offense. & may cause you to have your stimulus check to be delayed until non filed taxes are filed.
+In the eyes of the IRS non-filers of taxes is a serious offense. & may cause you to have your stimulus check to be delayed until non filed taxes are filed.

 People think that you need a tax attorney to solve your back taxes, but a tax professional like a CPA can help with your tax issues.